 Guanciale is unsmoked Italian bacon prepared with pig’s jowl or cheeks.
 Its name is derived from guancia, the Italian word for cheek.
 Guanciale can be found in some Italian import or specialty shops outside of Italy, but unsmoked pancetta is the next best substitute if you are unable to find it.
 I buy my guanciale from Tempesta Artisan Salumi online.
 I buy both my guanciale and nduja from them and find the quality exceptional.
 Since this dish is so simple, use the best quality of Pecorino Romano cheese you can find and freshly grate it yourself at home.
 Freshly ground black pepper is also an integral ingredient to this dish.

 Guanciale is rubbed with salt, ground black pepper and cured for three weeks.
-Its unique flavor is stronger than other pork products, such as pancetta, but its texture is more delicate, and in fact when cooked much of it dissolves into the dish.
+Its unique flavor is more potent than other pork products, such as pancetta, but its texture is more delicate, and in fact, when cooked much of it dissolves into the dish.
 Guanciale is traditionally used in dishes like pasta all’amatriciana, pasta alla gricia, and spaghetti alla carbonara.
 It is most commonly found in Central Italy, particularly Umbria and Lazio.

 - 3 Tablespoons Cracked Black Pepper

-- 1/4 Cup Pecorino Romano Cheese, Freshly Grated
+- 1/3 Cup Pecorino Romano Cheese, Freshly Grated, Divided

 - Place a large pot of salted water on to boil for the pasta.

-- In a separate small pot heat the olive oil and once hot add the diced guanciale.
+- In a separate large frying pan, heat the olive oil over medium heat, and once hot add the diced guanciale.